bhky/targetran/README.md

 - See [here](examples) for example codes in this repository.
 - See [here](https://www.kaggle.com/boscoyung/targetran-example-with-tensorflow-dataset?scriptVersionId=73208719)
-  for a specific example using Kaggle notebook and competition data.
+  for an example using Kaggle notebook and competition data.

 # API